-If you or a loved one has taken Zantac or generic ranitidine and been diagnosed with one of these cancers, you may be entitled to significant financial compensation.
+If you or a loved one has taken brand-name Zantac and been diagnosed with a qualifying cancer, you may be entitled to significant financial compensation.

 Our Zantac cancer lawyers are actively investigating these claims and we would love to help you get the justice and compensation you deserve.

 For a FREE consultation concerning a potential Zantac claim or lawsuit, please call 1-800-525-7111.

 IMPORTANT: A federal judge recently ruled against lawsuits concerning generic Zantac.
 At this point, we can only accept cases concerning use of brand-name Zantac OR “mixed” use of brand-name Zantac and generic equivalents.